-- Use the navigation button to move through the menu. - ♦ Activate or deactivate the desired selection with the enter button ... - ♥ First, the program is selected and confirmed.
-The AUTO or ADJ function is then activated or deactivated. - ♥ Press the navigation button ▶ once. - ⇒ The PROGRAM 1 LED flashes; program 1 is preselected. - ⇒ Press the navigation button several times to preselect the desired program. - ♥ Press the navigation button ▶ repeatedly until the AUTO LED flashes. - Align the positioning sensor so that all four feedback LEDs permanently illuminate green.
+- Use the navigation button \blacktriangleright to move through the menu. - \clubsuit Activate or deactivate the desired selection with the enter button \downarrow . - First, the program is selected and confirmed.
+The AUTO or ADJ function is then activated or deactivated.

+Press the navigation button \blacktriangleright once.

+- ⇒ The PROGRAM 1 LED flashes; program 1 is preselected. - ⇒ Press the navigation button several times to preselect the desired program. - ♥ Press the enter button ← to activate the desired program. - ♥ Press the navigation button ▶ repeatedly until the AUTO LED flashes. - ♥ Press the enter button ← to activate the AUTO function. - Align the positioning sensor so that all four feedback LEDs permanently illuminate green.
-The feedback LEDs signal the X/Y distance to the marker by means of the flashing frequency:

-- ♦ Slow flashing: Large distance

-- ♥ Fast flashing: Short distance

-- Sensor is optimally aligned

-- § If all four feedback LEDs illuminate green continuously, press the enter button

-→ once. - ⇒ The positioning sensor is optimally aligned. - ⇒ The exposure time and the marker diameter are taught. - ⇒ The position is taught if the entire region of interest is still in the field of view after teaching-in.
+- The feedback LEDs signal the X/Y distance to the marker by means of the flashing frequency: - 🗞 Slow flashing: Large distance - ♥ Fast flashing: Short distance - b Continuous illumination: Positioning sensor is optimally aligned - If all four feedback LEDs illuminate green continuously, press the enter button ← for three second to apply the parameters. - The positioning sensor is optimally aligned. - The exposure time and the marker diameter are taught.